 University Applications Counseling Office (UACO) Policy

-The University Applications Counseling Office (UACO) assists students in their efforts to gain a place at a tertiary educational institution commensurate with their academic aptitudes and career aspirations.
+The University Applications Counseling Office (UACO) assists students in their efforts to gain a place at a tertiary educational institution commensurate with their academic aptitudes and career and other aspirations.
 Students from all ATHENS COLLEGE (Athens College and Psychico College) secondary education units are entitled to the UACO services.

 The official language of the UACO is English.
 As such, all communication (oral and written) with applicants is conducted in this medium.

 Counselors help students create balanced University lists in order to maximize their chances of admission.
 The UACO offers students guidance as they prepare for university studies, recommends appropriate university/course choices based on criteria which secure the best “match” between the applicant and the institution(s).
 These criteria include academic (i.e. suitable subject combinations, grade requirements, pre-admission test scores, etc.), as well as others (i.e geographical location-urban/rural, cost, size, facilities).